 There are 241 unique guest rooms and suites, 6 restaurants and bars, a spa and nearly 20,000 square feet of meeting space.
 The establishment is pet-friendly and you can even take a guided tour of the hotel.
 It’s great for anyone who wants a real slice of Denver history, along with a luxurious overnight stay in the heart of downtown.

-- To book, check prices or availability for Brown Palace Hotel
+- Check prices, availability or book Brown Palace Hotel

 1892 | Durango’s Rochester Hotel